ashutoshmjain/gita/src/how.md

 The second section is original translation of `Bhagvad Gita` (in English) by `Kiasri Mohan Ganguly` circa 1896.

 `Bhagvad Gita` is the source code of `Karm Yoga`.
 While `Karm Yoga` is proven means to exit sufferings, it is also ideal approach to value exchange.
-It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - irrespective of imminent challenges.
+It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`).
+Open pursuits enable society adopt work as primary protocol for co-existence - irrespective of imminent challenges of an adverse situation.
 Prime example being `Arjuna`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
-Through `Gita`, `Krishna` advised him to stick to his `Karma` as a warrior.
-Finding exit through peace and prosperity is relevant even today - `Nishkaam Yazna` is a timeless idea irrespective of work stream.
+Through `Gita`, `Krishna` advised him to stick to his `Karma`.
+Finding a mission in desire free pursuits is relevant even today. `Nishkaam Yazna` is a timeless idea - it is freedom.
+A variant of it is the open source movement of our time - for example.

-The translation is followed by my essays discovering core concepts of Gita.
+The translation is followed by my essays discovering core concepts of `Gita`.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.

 ## Mahabharata